Businesses and consumers interact differently with couriers.

 The importance of on-demand delivery will continue to influence technological innovation and a growth in importance of last mile delivery.
 Companies will need to make investments in the transportation and delivery space if they plan on meeting demand and providing great service to their customers.

-As such, it’s crucial that they partner with couriers that are able to support their demand, providing quality, efficient service.
+It’s crucial that businesses partner with couriers that are able to support their demand, providing quality, efficient service.